themesberg/flowbite-react/docs/content/components/rating.md

 ---
 layout: home
-title: Tailwind CSS Rating - Flowbite
+title: React Rating - Flowbite
 description: Use the rating component to show reviews and testimonials from your users using stars and scores based on multiple styles and sizes
 group: components
 toc: true